Sanitary sewer replacement and improvement

 The existing aged sanitary sewer located within rear-yard easements north of Fair Birch (between Birchview Drive and the Lornewood Creek trunk sewer to the east) will be abandoned following construction of the microtunnel under a separate construction contract.

-Construction is planned to begin mid-April 2022 and be completed by Spring 2023.
+Construction is planned to begin mid-April 2022 and be completed by fall 2023.
 Tree trimming, tree removal and the installation of protective tree hoarding may begin in early April.

 All work is under warranty for two years from the completion date.